Team culture

 Collegiality

 This builds resilience to your research group.
-If someone needs to leave for a family emergency, maternity/paternity leave, vacation, set yourselves up so your team continue smoothly/ — Angela Bassa RStudio talk
+If someone needs to leave for a family emergency, maternity/paternity leave, vacation, set yourselves up so your team continue smoothly” — Angela Bassa in her rstudio::conf 2019 talk “Data Science as a Team Sport

-Opportunity cost of not doing this.
-Burnout, people leaving science.
+The opportunity cost of not doing this is low morale, burnout, staff turnover, and people leaving science.

 Team efficiency